langchain-ai/langchain/libs/partners/nvidia-aiplay/README.md

 # langchain-nvidia-aiplay

-The `langchain-nvidia-aiplay` package contains LangChain integrations for chat models and embeddings powered by the NVIDIA AI Playground.
+The `langchain-nvidia-aiplay` package contains LangChain integrations for chat models and embeddings powered by the [NVIDIA AI Foundation Model](https://www.nvidia.com/en-us/ai-data-science/foundation-models/) playground environment.

->[NVIDIA AI Playground](https://www.nvidia.com/en-us/research/ai-playground/) gives users easy access to hosted endpoints for generative AI models like Llama-2, SteerLM, Mistral, etc. Using the API, you can query NVCR (NVIDIA Container Registry) function endpoints and get quick results from a DGX-hosted cloud compute environment.
+> [NVIDIA AI Foundation Models](https://www.nvidia.com/en-us/ai-data-science/foundation-models/) give users easy access to hosted endpoints for generative AI models like Llama-2, SteerLM, Mistral, etc. Using the API, you can query NVCR (NVIDIA Container Registry) function endpoints available on the [NVIDIA GPU Cloud (NGC)](https://catalog.ngc.nvidia.com/ai-foundation-models) to get quick results from a DGX-hosted cloud compute environment.
 All models are source-accessible and can be deployed on your own compute cluster.

-Below is an example on how to use some common chat model functionality.
+Below is an example on how to use some common functionality surrounding text-generative and embedding models

 ## Installation